 A more correct approach would be to compare the two beverages in terms of their caffeine concentration per ounce (oz).

 In the case of drip coffee, we need to divide the 65-120 mg of caffeine by its serving size, resulting in a caffeine concentration of approximately 8.1 - 15 mg/oz.
 That means that for every ounce of coffee solution we can expect about 8.1-15 mg of caffeine present.

 Whereas in espresso, even though we start off with about a 1/2 to 1/3 less caffeine, remember all this caffeine is contained in just 1 oz of liquid or expressed numerically as 30-50 mg/oz.

 Meaning that in just 1 oz of espresso solution we get has about 30-50 mg of caffeine.

 So What Does All This Mean?

 Although we can conclude that drip coffee has at least 2x more caffeine than espresso, we need to consider that this is due to much larger serving size.

-Obviously since espresso is served in much smaller volumes, we get less caffeine - when considered from a beverage perspective.
+From a beverage perspective, since espresso is typically served in much smaller volumes, we get less caffeine.
+No brainer.

 But when viewed from a volume perspective, espresso has much more caffeine than drip coffee due to its higher concentration of solubles in that 1oz of coffee.

 So, what's the verdict?

 Does espresso really have more caffeine than drip coffee?

-Well, the answer really depends on your perspective.
+Well, again the answer depends on your perspective.
 If we look at this issue from a:

 - beverage perspective -> drip coffee has more caffeine